 4.2 The Job classification system

-The job classification system facilitates employee training, promotions, transfers, and other personnel administrative functions.
+The job classification system facilitates employee training, promotions, transfers, and other human resources administrative functions.

 Please refer to Compensation Terms Glossary, for definitions of many of the terms used below.